Morphology in Flowering Plants

 • Aestivation: Arrangement of sepals or petals in the floral bud.

-• Valvate: Sepals or petals just touch each other (e.g., Calotropis).
+1. Valvate: Sepals or petals just touch each other without overlapping (e.g., Calotropis).

-• Twisted: One margin overlaps the next one (e.g., china rose, lady’s finger).
+2. Twisted: One margin overlaps the next in regular manner (e.g., china rose, lady’s finger).

-• Imbricate: Margins overlap in no specific direction (e.g., Cassia, gulmohur).
+3. Imbricate: Margins overlap irregularly, not in any definite order (e.g., Cassia, gulmohur).

-• Vexillary: One large petal overlaps others (e.g., pea, bean).
+4. Vexillary: One large petal overlaps the others (e.g., pea, bean).

 3. Androecium